 Representative Team means any team selected to participate in a Representative Match.

-Rugby League Partners means any entity that has a commercial agreement or arrangement with the NRL, Member Association, Competition Administrator or Club (as the case may be) and which you may also have a direct relationship with (including by participation in a Competition).
+Rugby League Partners means any entity that has a commercial agreement or arrangement with the NRL, States, Competition Administrator or Club (as the case may be) and which you may also have a direct relationship with (including by participation in a Competition).

 Team Official means any personnel involved with the management, preparation or participation of a Club's team (whether paid or unpaid), including the coaches, managers, medical staff (including team or match day doctor), physiotherapists, gear persons and other support staff.